-- a) 135 dwellings with 28% affordable housing; - b) Layout, design and landscaping that reflect the local distinctiveness, the visibility of the site and its sloping nature; - c) Improved access to the town centre for pedestrians and cyclists Provision of a safe and convenient footpath from Old Tiverton Road to the footway on the southern boundary of the site on Exhibition Road; and - d) Land for a 0.4 hectare extension to Crediton cemetery. - 3.159 This site has outline planning permission for 135 dwellings with 22% affordable housing, but has not yet commenced.
-The policy provides the criteria to be applied as a starting point, should any revised scheme be submitted.
-The site previously had outline planning permission for 135 dwellings with 22% affordable housing, however the permission lapsed in 2016.
+- a) 135 dwellings with 28% affordable housing; - b) Layout, design and landscaping that reflect the local distinctiveness, the visibility of the site and its sloping nature; - c) Improved access to the town centre for pedestrians and cyclists; and - d) Land for a 0.4 hectare extension to Crediton cemetery. - 3.159 The site previously had outline planning permission for 135 dwellings with 22% affordable housing, however the permission lapsed in 2016.
 It is understood that delivery of the site is likely to take place after the Pedlerspool allocation has received permission with options for joint access being considered. - 3.160 The site is in a prominent position, which is visible from historic Shobrooke Park to the east.
-Detailed design and development which respect local distinctiveness, including a generous landscape margin on the east facing side of the site will mitigate any potential impact.
-The site is in a prominent location but detailed design and development respecting local distinctiveness will mitigate this. - 3.161 The development will also be expected to provide improved access to the town centre for pedestrians and cyclists with scope for improvements along Exhibition Road.
+Detailed design and development which respect local distinctiveness, including a generous landscape margin on the east facing side of the site will mitigate any potential impact. - 3.161 The development will also be expected to provide improved access to the town centre for pedestrians and cyclists with scope for improvements along Exhibition Road.
 The development will need to contribute towards these and other improvements to the local pedestrian and cycle way network.
 A comprehensive approach to pedestrian and cycle route improvements should be taken in relation to allocations CRE2 Red Hill Cross, CRE5 Pedlerspool and CRE6 Sports Fields all on Exhibition Road.
-For the safety and convenience of pedestrians, a footpath is required from the access to the site to link to the existing footway on the southern boundary of the site on Exhibition Road.
 In addition, there is an identified need for an extension to Crediton cemetery which can be secured through the development of this site.